kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 From experience, women are often more interested in people and relationships.

-If the interviewer is an officeror owner of the company, there's additional emphasis on how well I could do the work.
+If the interviewer is an officer or owner of the company, there's additional emphasis on how well I could do the work.

 The interviewer will ask you to tell stories about the most exciting topic that you shared.

 I will be asked to connect my current work experience to their current hiring needs.

 ## Keep it Professional

 I've heard this advice in person and read this on the internet many times.

+Whenever you're asked to talk about something personal or not 100% related to the job or your responsibilities, you can decline giving additional personal info.

+In the United States, to avoid discrimination, rules like these are observed during in the interviews.

+I suspect this advice is targeted toward Americans.

+So if, for example, if I feel that my lack of a complete formal education may prevent me from getting hired, I should say:

 > "Are you interested in my past academic achievements, or do you want me to talk about how I can help your company?"